 - Explore!
-Deep canyons are winding endlessly through red rock walls.
-Find hidden waterfalls with their own private swimming pools, tall gorges, ancient trees, and so much more.
-Consider booking a local tour if you are an inexperienced hiker.
-Each gorge has its own difficulty level.
+Deep canyons wind endlessly through red rock walls.
+Find hidden waterfalls with their own private swimming pools, tall gorges, ancient trees, etc. Consider booking a local tour if you are an inexperienced hiker.
+Each canyon has its own difficulty level.
 Level 5 in the Joffre Gorge or the Handrail Pool at the lower Weano Gorge are for more experienced hikers.

 - We often get asked if there are crocodiles in the waterholes.
 Karijini is different from Kakadu at the Top End.
 The sea is too far away for the salties.
 Also, freshwater crocodiles don't occur here.
 There are no billabongs (ponds).

 - Be prepared with a fly net for the face shortly after the rainy season during the day when thousands of annoying flies are trying to get into your eyes or nose.

 - Stay back from dangerous cliff edges with loose rocks near the rim.
 They are often about 100 meters high.